dgdekoning/myFAIR-iKnowIT/README.md

     f.
 Find samples with a specific disease:
     *   Select the option "Get samples from disease".
     *   Enter the name of the disease.
     *   Click on the "Process >>" button to start searching for your files.

+    g.
+Find studies in an investigation:
+    *   Select the option "Get studies from investigation".
+    *   Enter the name of the investigation.
+    *   Click on the "Process >>" button to start searching for your files.

 11. Send the files to Galaxy and run a workflow: